entando/entando-ops/Docker/Production/builder-images/docker-builder-5/README.md

-# Entando base image for entando relase 5.0.0 based docker images
+# Entando docker base image

 This image has a default user 1001 that has write permissions on `/opt/entando` that is the default path for the `WORKDIR` directive.